 But before moving on to my tutorial, let’s clarify some facts.
 At the moment, there exist 3 major ways how to create a website on your own:

 Although this is a super convenient drag-and-drop web solution for beginners, I would still not recommend using one for serious business projects.
-Despite the fact that most of such builders are free, there's a bunch of hidden fees you may not be very excited about.
-And if you don’t pay, all you can count on is a third-level domain name and a huge website building company logo placed at the corner of your website pages.
+Despite the fact that most such builders are free, there are a bunch of hidden fees you may not be very excited about.
+And if you don’t pay, all you can count on is a third-level domain name and a huge website-building company logo placed at the corner of your website pages.

-Now, let me introduce you to the CMS, which stands for a Content Management System.
-It’s a platform for creating and managing the site content with the help of a simple and intuitive interface.
+Now, let me introduce you to the CMS, which stands for Content Management System.
+It’s a platform for creating and managing site content with the help of a simple and intuitive interface.

 If you wonder what the best part of using CMS is, I’ll say that most of those systems are completely free (and also free of any hidden charges).

-Ever heard of WordPress?
+Have you ever heard of WordPress?
 This is by far the most popular content management system (CMS) in the world.
-According to last quarter stats provided by Web Technology Surveys, almost 60% of all existing websites are built with WordPress, which is more than 11 times greater than Joomla, which is second-best.
+According to last quarter's stats provided by Web Technology Surveys, almost 60% of all existing websites are built with WordPress, which is more than 11 times greater than Joomla, which is second-best.

 From the statements above, I have no doubts that WordPress is the best modern platform for building your first personal or business website.